holt/syringe/README.md

 ### Initialization and Registration

-Create an empty new syringe:
+Create a sterile new syringe:
 ```javascript
 var mySyringe = syringe();
 ```